Hyderabad Cricket Association: History

-Venkatapathy Raju, VVS Laxman, Pragyan Ojha, Ambati Rayudu, Hanuma Vihari, etc., the Hyderabad Cricket Association blossomed into an effective governing body and nurtured the sport of cricket efficiently within its domain by creating ample vistas for cricketers and their dreams of national & international glory.
+Venkatapathy Raju, VVS Laxman, Pragyan Ojha, Ambati Rayudu, and Hanuma Vihari, the Hyderabad Cricket Association grew into a governing body and nurtured the sport of cricket within its domain by creating vistas for cricketers and their dreams of national & international glory.

 In September 2019, Mohammad Azharuddin elected as the President of Hyderabad Cricket Association.

 In July 2025, HCA President A. Jagan Mohan Rao and four officials were arrested by Telangana’s CID over an IPL 2025 ticketing scandal.
 They faced charges including forgery, misappropriation, criminal breach of trust, and cheating.
 Sunrisers Hyderabad accused them of coercion and blackmail for extra complimentary tickets, violating agreements.
 The case remains under investigation.